soootaleb/blue-lugia/doc/state_manager.md

 - `notify(content: str, message_id: str | None = None) -> None`: Posts a notification for the user.
 - `modify(content: str, message_id: str | None = None) -> None`: Modifies a message.
 - `list() -> list[unique_sdk.Message]`: Lists messages and handles postprocessing.
+- `reset() -> None`: Resets the state manager.
+Use it to clear the context, messages and tools.
+Context will however be reset based on the chat state.
+- `fork() -> StateManager`: Forks the state manager.
+Use it from within a tool to create a new state manager with the same configuration and context and avoid side effects.

 ### StateManager